 - Give your child concrete strategies for communicating with the other child.

 - Reach out to your teachers and/or to the other child’s parent.
-Ask them for advice about how they explain the child’s challenges to others and to the child him/herself.
+Ask them for advice about how they explain their child’s challenges to others and to their child.

 “I Can Play and Participate”